May 5 – 6, 2020

 Go to contribution page

-12. Frau Katinka Grafenstein
+12. Mrs Katinka Grafenstein

 For the creation of matter-antimatter pairs from the quantum vacuum via the Breit-Wheeler mechanism, energetic γ-rays and an intense laser need to interact with each other.
 To successfully implement this experiment with the ATLAS3000 laser in Garching, several goals have to be achieved.
 The generation of energetic γ-rays can be accomplished by sending a primary electron beam onto a...